TraCR-National-UTC/TraCR-TMF/README.md

 3. Run `ICL.ipynb` for few-shot experiments using domain-specific cyber incident examples.

-4. Run `Fine_Tuning.ipynb` and `ARC_IT_dataset_evaluation.ipynb` to train the ModernBERT model via supervised fine-tuning and evaluate its performance on the ARC-IT dataset, generating metrics such as precision, recall, F1 scores for the multi-label classification of MITRE ATT&CK techniques in transportation CPS data flows.
+4. Run `Fine_Tuning.ipynb` and `ARC_IT_dataset_evaluation.ipynb` to train the ModernBERT model via supervised fine-tuning and evaluate its performance on the ARC-IT dataset.

 ---